-Design and Construction Services - Administrative Staff Ratio Total Number of Percent of Total Number Administrative Administrative Administrative Department of FTE's Positions Ratio Positions to Total FTEs Design and Construction Services 294 9 1:33 4.6%
+FIGURE 2-3 Design and Construction Services - Administrative Staff Ratio

+Department Total Number Total Number of Administrative Positions Administrative Ratio Percent of Administrative Positions to Total FTEs Design and Construction Services 294 9 1:33 4.6%

 The analysis above suggests that Design and Construction Services has a relatively low number of administrative staff.
 However, additional analysis would confirm the reasonableness of current staffing levels for specific types of positions.
 This analysis would include comparisons with peer districts, other benchmarks, and staffing formulas.